straybiker/HA-load-balancer/README.md

 ![image](https://github.com/user-attachments/assets/bf4685fa-3eef-4814-b577-23d8f777e9c8)
 Here, during charging, the power is kept stable around 6000W, although major changes in the household power consumption.
 At 18h, the car was disconnected for a while.
 The spikes are measurement errors.

-The current script also checks the battery state of a BMW.
+The current script also checks the battery state of a car.
 When forecasted battery percentage doesn't reach a minimum charge by a set time, the charger can override the maximum power to a second limit.
 If the threshold is reached, charging will just continue until the car stops the session.
 For example, I want my car to be 80% charged by 8:00 in the morning.
 If it cannot reach 80%, some additional power can be consumed.
 Set both power parameters equal to disable the extra power consumption.

 If there is not enough power to charge at 3 phases, 6A, the charger is switched to 1 phase.
 When the remaining power is not enough to reach 1 phase, 6A, charging stops by setting the maximum socket current to 0A.
 There is a risk with this that the car is not charged for a prolonged period if household power consumption is high.